danielharrell/open-eyes-lect-2017-18/Open.md

 We can read this passage, I think, as an account of how being open is not just possible, but present, in what Bergson calls common sense.
-For it is in common sense that how things seem is how things are, and any claim to the contrary sounds incredible.
-Or to put this in our earlier terms, it is in common sense we are indeed open---so open, in fact, that there is no sign of our being enclosed, and no sense to make of any claims to that effect.
+For in common sense, on Bergson's account, how things seem is how things are, and claims to the contrary sound incredible.
+In other words, using earlier words, we are open, not closed, as a matter of course.

-But this can be hard to believe of common sense.
-For is it not common sense not to confuse the way things seem for the way they are?
+This might be hard to believe at first, even from the standpoint of common sense.
+For there is self-knowledge in common sense, we could say, where we learn the limits of our openness, and the difference, then, between how things seem and how things are.
+It is common sense, for example, to call a pair of railroad tracks parallel, even though we see them converge to a point in the distance. often not how they are. learn the difference between the way things seem and the way they are, and gain this much self-knowledge know this much about the limits in our openness. not to confuse the way things seem for the way they are.
 If we see a pair of railroad tracks, for example, converge to a point in the distance, we would only deny the tracks were parallel from a lack of common sense.
 This is true, but the passage from Bergson invites us to reconsider the reason.
 The tracks are parallel, for common sense, because they *look* parallel.
 And taking their convergence as a different look is what it would mean, in this context, to lack common sense, or to go outside common sense.
 This is just as if we claimed that an object of constant size looks as if it shrinks or grows, as it gets closer or farther away, when it really looks as if it gets closer or farther way.  , in just the way we would if we claimed that the same object looks as if it shrinks or grows, when it actually looks as if it gets closer or farther away.  as we abstract from  the distance in one direction that causes the constant distance in another that